John Adams (miniseries): Part VI: Unnecessary War (1797–1801)

 The sixth episode covers Adams's term as president and the rift between the Hamilton-led Federalists and Jefferson-led Republicans.
 Adams's neutrality pleases neither side and often angers both.
-His shaky relationship with vice president Thomas Jefferson worsens after taking defensive actions against the French Republic because of failed diplomatic attempts and the signing of the Alien and Sedition Acts.
+His shaky relationship with Vice President Thomas Jefferson worsens after taking defensive actions against the French Republic because of failed diplomatic attempts and the signing of the Alien and Sedition Acts.
 Adams also alienates himself from the anti-French Alexander Hamilton after taking all actions possible to prevent a war with France.
 He disowns his son Charles, who soon dies as an alcoholic vagrant.
 Adams sees success late in his presidency with his campaign of preventing a war with France, but his success is clouded after losing the presidential election of 1800.
 After receiving so much bad publicity while in office, Adams loses the election against his vice-president, Thomas Jefferson, and runner-up Aaron Burr (both from the same party).
 Adams leaves the Presidential Palace (now known as the White House) in March 1801 and retires to his personal life in Massachusetts.

 Part VII: Peacefield (1803–1826)

 The final episode covers Adams's retirement years.
 His home life at Peacefield is full of pain and sorrow as his daughter, Nabby, dies of breast cancer and Abigail succumbs to typhoid fever.
 Adams does live to see the election of his son, John Quincy, as president, but is too ill to attend the inauguration.
 Adams and Jefferson are reconciled through correspondence in their last years.
 Both die hours apart on July 4, 1826, the 50th anniversary of the Declaration of Independence.
-Jefferson was 83, Adams was 90.
+Jefferson and Adams were 83 and 90, respectively.